lishaxing/github-pages-with-jekyll/index.md

 2. [Instagram](https://www.instagram.com/lishaaxing/)

 Brag Sheet:
-1. I am a varsity cheerleader
+1. I was a cheerleader for 5 years.
-2. I have 2 cats
+2. I work at a Crepe restaurant.
+3. I like to go on hikes.